 You

-8 thoughts on “A Letter To My Younger Self
+8 responses to “A Letter To My Younger Self”

 I really enjoyed reading your post!
 It’s so interesting to see what everyone is saying in these posts.
 When I started teaching, I stuck to my plan and what needed to be taught in my lessons, which were based, of course, on the course book.
 Your 2nd bullet about the lessons belonging to the learners is so spot on and something I struggled with when I started teaching.